dotnet/csharplang/proposals/required-members.md

 Should we allow access to `this` in the init clause?
 If we want the assignment in `init` to be a shorthand for assigning the member in the constructor itself, it seems like we should.

+Additionally, does it create a new scope, like `base()` does, or does it share the same scope as the method body?
+This is particularly important for things like local functions, which the init clause may want to access, or for name shadowing, if an init expression introduces a variable via `out` parameter.

 ### Base requirement chaining representation in metadata

 An ideal implementation of the metadata representation would have each constructor mark the base constructor that they call in some fashion, which would ensure that, if